snazzy-d/sdc/docs/dalloc.md

 are typically served from the cache, and the cache is refilled in bulk from the arena when it runs out.
 When freeing elements, they are not actually freed, but instead put in the thread cache for later reuse.
-Elements are released in batch when the cache grow too large.
+Elements are released in batch when the cache grows too large.

 This mechnism ensures that most of allocations avoid any possible contention and are served as fast as possible.
 In addition, this improves the locality of